- for Discount Tire71

 During the 0% APR financing period, you must make regular payments each statement period.
 Failure to make an on-time payment will result in a $35 late fee.

 You must also be diligent and make sure you pay off the balance of your financed amount by the deadline.
 Failure to do so will result in interest being charged and applied to your account at the 26.99% APR rate retroactive back to the date of your purchase.
 This can be an expensive outcome and negates the reason you may have initially considered the Discount Tire card.
+You won't face those potential charges with many other cards that offer 0% APR.
+They will be a better option for most consumers.

 Other than special 0% APR financing, there are no specific cardholder perks that are unique to Discount Tire cardholders.
 However, since the card is part of Synchrony Bank’s Car Care Network, cardholders can benefit from promotional offerings at retailers within the network, which can include rebates, special sales and discounts.